-Certificate of Incorporation of the Surviving Corporation until changed or amended as provided therein or by applicable law.
+Section 1.03 Certificate of Incorporation.
+The Certificate of Incorporation of Eagle in effect at the Effective Time will be the Certificate of Incorporation of the Surviving Corporation and will remain in effect until changed or amended as provided therein or by applicable law.
 The name of the Surviving Corporation will be "Equinix, Inc."